home-assistant-tutorials/01.development-environment/README.md

 large one.
 However, it is good to know the handling on the long run and you will be able reuse this container for most of the future tutorials.

-A dowwnside is, that this container is loading the latest developments of the core and it happens, that is it is broken.
+A downside is, that this container is loading the latest developments of the core and it happens, that is it is broken.
 This tutorial can't address the issues.
 In case refer to the [discord chat](https://discord.com/invite/home-assistant) to follow the latest developments.